 As the world increasingly demands sustainably sourced traceable cotton, Pakistan lags behind in both production and compliance which is what this project aims to correct.
 The initial response from investors in the textile sector has been quite positive.
 MKPL has started off the cotton project with the wheat season and has completed sowing wheat on 520 acres of Mustafa Farms’ land in Machhka using Farmonix machinery.

-Processes for tracing all the farming processes have been developed with plot-wise data collection and analysis and leading textile groups have sponsored this initiative, which include Dynamic Sportswear, Mahmood Group and Indus Group.
-PAC is actively pursuing additional investment.
+Processes for tracing all the farming processes have been developed with plot-wise data collection and analysis and leading textile groups have sponsored this initiative, which include Dynamic Sportswear, Mahmood Group, Indus Group and Textile Marketing Company.